damian-caraballo/damian-caraballo.github.io/_posts/2014-01-01-donnellygross.md

 description: Donnelly &amp; Gross, employment and labor lawyers, needed a fresh new web presence that portrayed the firm as friendly and focused while being easy to update with news and publications.
 project-url: http://www.donnellygross.com
 ---
-<p>The design used original artwork by local artist, John Westmark, to diferentiate the firm from the typical sterile look of most law offices.
+<p>The design used original artwork by local artist, John Westmark, to differentiate the firm from the typical sterile look of most law offices.
 A custom responsive Wordpress template was made to allow for easy updating and content management. </p>